Wildsong/docker-ArcGISWebAppBuilder/README.md

 # docker-WebAppBuilderForArcGIS
 Runs ESRI "Web AppBuilder For ArcGIS (Developer edition)" (WABDE) in a Docker container.

+I have tested this process with versions 2.13 and 2.14

 ## Prerequisites

 * A working copy of ArcGIS Enterprise Portal or an ArcGIS Online "organizational" account.